!

 IN THE FEDERAL COURT OF APPEALS

-Attorneys should consult the amended FRAP 32.1, which describes when copies of unpublished opinions should be attached to their appellate briefs.
+Attorneys should also consult FRAP 32.1(b), which describes when copies of unpublished opinions should be attached to their appellate briefs.

 JAMES N. McNALLY